Download a FREE E-Book with 20 Easy Weeknight Dinners

 • Unsalted butter – allow your butter to soften on the counter before making the dough

-• Light brown sugar – brown sugar adds a bit of nuttiness to the cookies that make it perfect for holidays
+• Light brown sugar – brown sugar adds a bit of nuttiness to these cranberry white chocolate cookies that makes it perfect for holidays

 • Large egg – make sure your egg is at room temperature for an even bake